jhalkola/PWP/README.md

 If you want to reset the test db, delete "instance" folder which holds the db then run `flask init-db` and `flask testgen` commands again.

-### Database tests
+### Pytest Instructions

-To run the pytest for the database, run command `pytest` in the folder it is located.
+To run the database and API pytests, run command `pytest --disable-pytest-warnings` in the "tests" folder.